 What do I Need?

-AADSAS opened on June 1st, 2017 around noon Eastern Time.
+AADSAS “soft-opened” on May 15th and officially opened on June 5th, 2018 around noon Eastern Time.
 Before this date, you should already have done the following:

 - Completed all of your pre-DAT dental school prerequisite courses.

 - Generated a DENTPIN.